ItsSchoko/Video-to-Gif-Batch/README.md

 FFMPEG version: Directly takes videos frames and converts them into a Gif

-Giski version: Uses FFMPEG to put every frame from a video into a tempfolder as PNG files.
+Giski version: Uses FFMPEG to put every frame from a video into a temp folder as PNG files.
 Gifski then combines thoses simgle frames into a Gif.